python/cpython/Doc/library/xml.etree.elementtree.rst

 .. function:: xml.etree.ElementInclude.default_loader(href, parse, encoding=None)
    :module:

    Default loader.
-This default loader reads an included resource from disk. *href* is a URL.
+This default loader reads an included resource from disk.
-   *parse* is for parse mode either "xml" or "text".  *encoding* is an optional text encoding.
+   *href* is a URL. *parse* is for parse mode either "xml" or "text".
+   *encoding* is an optional text encoding.
 If not given, encoding is ``utf-8``.
    Returns the expanded resource.
-If the parse mode is ``"xml"``, this is an Element instance.
-If the parse mode is "text", this is a Unicode string.
+   If the parse mode is ``"xml"``, this is an :class:`Element` instance.
+   If the parse mode is ``"text"``, this is a string.
    If the loader fails, it can return None or raise an exception.

 .. function:: xml.etree.ElementInclude.include(elem, loader=None, base_url=None, \